 Social Security benefits

 The Social Security Administration publishes rules for how working during retirement affects your benefits.
 Essentially, if you wait to draw benefits until full retirement age, you can earn income during retirement without reducing your benefit checks.
 However, if you retire earlier than the full retirement age, there are limits on your income, after which your benefit checks will be lowered using a specific formula.
-The limits do change periodically, so speak with a financial advisor, contact Social Security or review
+The limits do change periodically, so speak with a financial advisor, contact Social Security or review the latest

 Meeting with a local